 Inspection and controls have been the major components of the activities of MoAF for ensuring the efficiency of the closed season and size regulations set for the Mediterranean swordfish.
 The inspection activities, which are still ongoing, have been concentrated at most potential fishing grounds, landing points, retail and wholesale markets.
-Regular controls and on-the-spot inspections performed at various landing locations and market places have resulted in determination and seizure of a quantity of 276 Kgs. undersized Mediterranean swordfish during 2019.
-There has been no seizure in the first half of 2020.
+Regular controls and on-the-spot inspections performed at various landing locations and marketplaces have resulted in determination and seizure of a quantity of 54 Kgs. undersized Mediterranean swordfish during 2020.
+In the first half of 2021, a quantity of 30 Kgs undersized Mediterranean swordfish has been seized.